tianyin/rex/README.md

 Additional design documentations can be found under [docs](docs).

 ## License
 Rex is licensed under the GPLv2 license.
-Please see the license file in this repo for more details.
-The submodules in this repo are licensed under their own terms.
+The submodules (Linux, Rust, LLVM) in this repo are licensed under their own terms.
+Please see the corresponding license file in for more details.
 Additionally, the memcached benchmark is licensed under the MIT license.